 - Don’t take photos of military sites – it’s kind of obvious.
 Why would you?
 Snapping pics of anything that isn’t an obvious tourist sight might get you pulled aside.

 - Do NOT use drugs in Lebanon – use of cannabis is widespread but police CAN use entrapment techniques.
-Even a small quantity is an offense that could land you in prison.
+Even a small quantity is an offence that could land you in prison.

-- Refrain from same-sex public displays of affection – LGBTQ travelers, take note.
+- Refrain from same-sex public displays of affection – LGBTQ travellers, take note.
 This is punishable with prison time.

 - Learn a bit of Arabic – this can help keep you safe, help you get around the country, help you eat, etc.